Responsible plan B.

 Financial markets are in massive bubbles.
 Banking systems are highly illiquid and in some cases charging their customers negative interest rates.

 And yet, most people allow themselves to be convinced that everything is just fine.

 My neighbor’s not worried, why should I be?
-And we just keep pretending that life is good.

 "It’s a sign of our times that it takes so much courage to acknowledge reality and recognize the need for having a plan B."